dol-lab/secure-file/readme.md

 ## Setup

-You first need to direct file requests to php eather via nginx of apache (depending on the server software you are using).(Check out [the config](https://github.com/dol-lab/trellis/blob/master/nginx-includes/all/secure-file.conf.j2) for [trellis](https://roots.io/trellis/)).
+You first need to direct file requests to php either via nginx of apache (depending on the server software you are using).(Check out [the config](https://github.com/dol-lab/trellis/blob/master/nginx-includes/all/secure-file.conf.j2) for [trellis](https://roots.io/trellis/)).

 **Nginx** in /etc/nginx/sites-available/spaces.conf: